And so you’re off to the emergency fund room

 - How easily can I get a new job?
 How long will it take?
 3 months?
 6 months?
 You will need about that amount of money available within 30 days of something like this would happen or you could starve to death.

 - Could this ruin my career?
 If yes and you need to look into how long it might take to rebuild it or change careers and make enough money to survive

-- Of my car broke down into smithereens or my insurance failed to payout after an accident, what would the financial impact be?
+- If my car broke down into smithereens or my insurance failed to pay out after an accident, what would the financial impact be?

 - If I need to visit the emergency room today and my medical aid does not cover the expenses, what do I need to pay?

 This is a really cool tweet from Brian Feroldi – he believes that we need a minimum of 3 months, and depending on the factors involved, we need to add extra monthly expenses on top of the basics.

 How big should my emergency fund be? pic.twitter.com/mRFyrpnjbS